-The Luis Hernandez Florida Prison Poet Laureate, named in honor of Luis Angel Hernandez, a poet from Dade Correctional Institution who passed away from cancer in 2018, is awarded once a year by Exchange for Change, in collaboration with O, Miami Poetry Festival.
-One poet currently incarcerated in the state of Florida is designated this prestigious position each December.
+The Luis Hernandez Florida Prison Poet Laureate, named in honor of Luis Angel Hernandez, a poet from Dade Correctional Institution who passed away from cancer in 2018, is awarded by Exchange for Change, in collaboration with O, Miami Poetry Festival.
+One poet currently incarcerated in the state of Florida is designated this prestigious position.

 Responsibilities include, but are not limited to: writing commissioned poems for special occasions and events, promoting the work of fellow inmates, and acting as a representative for the inside.

-The position lasts a year, with the mission of increasing visibility of Florida’s prison population, promoting rehabilitation through the arts, as well as asserting the basic humanity of all human beings.
+The mission involves increasing visibility of Florida’s prison population, promoting rehabilitation through the arts, as well as asserting the basic humanity of all human beings.

 It is with great honor to announce that this year’s Prison Poet Laureate goes to Eduardo “Echo” Martinez.